John Sperling (British Army officer)

-John Sperling (1793–1877) of the Royal Engineers was an English officer in the British Army.
+Lieutenant John Sperling (1793–1877) was an English military engineer of the Corps of Royal Engineers, Board of Ordnance.

 Life

 Origins

 John Sperling, son of Henry Piper Sperling of Park Place, Henley-on-Thames, and afterwards of Norbury Park, Surrey, by Sarah Ann, his wife (died 28 May 1850), daughter of Henry Grace of Tottenham, Middlesex, was born at Tottenham on 4 November 1793.
 After passing through the Royal Military Academy at Woolwich, and spending some time in the Ordnance Survey of Great Britain, Sperling received a commission as second lieutenant in the Royal Engineers on 14 December 1811.
 He joined his corps at Chatham in March 1812, and was promoted to be first lieutenant on 1 July 1812.